 We held our annual meeting of stockholders for 2004 on May 26, 2005 to elect two Class II directors to hold office until our 2007 annual meeting of stockholders.
 Holders of our common stock and Series D-2 preferred voted together on Proposal One, the election of directors, at the annual meeting.
 Holders of our Series D-1 preferred are entitled to elect their own designees to our board of directors and are not entitled to vote with the holders of our common stock and Series D-2 preferred in the general election of directors at the annual meeting.
-Holders of our common stock, Series D-1 preferred and Series D-2 preferred in the general election of or 2005 stock incentive plan.
+Holders of our common stock, Series D-1 preferred and Series D-2 preferred voted together on Proposal Two, the adoption of our 2005 stock incentive plan.